top of page

 • Organisational Culture: Imagine a company known for its cutting-edge products and emphasis on innovation like IDEO the Global Design & Innovation Firm.
 This organisation fosters an environment where creativity is celebrated, and calculated risk-taking is encouraged to drive ground-breaking advancements.

-• Risk Culture Integration: In such a setting, the risk culture aligns with the broader organisational culture by promoting risk-taking as a means to foster creativity.
+• Risk Culture Integration: In such a setting, it aligns with the broader organisational culture by promoting risk-taking as a means to foster creativity.
 Employees are encouraged to experiment, knowing that calculated risks are essential for innovation.
-The risk culture synergises with the organisation's emphasis on pushing boundaries and exploring new frontiers.
+It synergises with the organisation's emphasis on pushing boundaries and exploring new frontiers.

 Enron’s Risk Culture

-Examining Enron's downfall through the lens of key risk culture components unveils the underlying deficiencies that precipitated its demise.
+Examining Enron's downfall through the lens of key cultural components unveils the underlying deficiencies that precipitated its demise.

 2. Lack of Transparency and Poor Risk Communication: Enron's leadership failed in fostering transparent communication.
 Key financial information was concealed from investors, regulators, and even internal stakeholders, eroding trust and impeding informed decision-making.